Gina Feistel

-Gina Feistel (born 25 January 2003) is a Polish professional tennis player.
-She has career-high rankings of No. 296 in singles, achieved on 30 December 2024, and No. 588 in doubles, achieved on 24 June 2024.
+Gina Feistel (born 25 January 2003) is a German-born Polish professional tennis player.
+She has career-high rankings of No. 296 in singles, achieved on 30 December 2024, and No. 448 in doubles, achieved on 20 July 2026.

 Early life

 Feistel was born in Mörfelden-Walldorf, Germany, to Andreas and Magdalena (née Mróz) Feistel.
 Her mother is a former tennis player who represented Poland at the 1992 Summer Olympics.
 Feistel herself began representing Poland in 2022.

-Professional career
+Career

 In October 2023, she won her first professional title at the W15 event in Monastir, defeating Oana Gavrilă in the final.
 In April 2024, she won her second title at the W15 Gran Canaria Women's TDC Series Pro in Telde, defeating Emily Seibold in the final.

 In September 2025, she won her first W75 title at the Ladies Open Vienna in the doubles draw, partnering Marcelina Podlińska.